jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 ### Exercise 1 - Deploying Apache Spark on Kubernetes

-Before you get to play around with Apache Spark you need to do some setup.
+Before you get to play around with Apache Spark you need to deploy your Spark environment on your Kubernetes cluster.
+We will be using a helm chart to deploy Spark on Kubernetes.

 **Task**: Inspect the [spark-values.yaml](./spark-values.yaml) file to see how the Spark deployment is configured.